-Strategy 1 Evaluation Strategy 2 Evaluation Stabilizing business by further strengthening core competence, and developing new technologies, products and businesses to the market Promote digitization and improve information sharing throughout the company led by N-DX organization and start full operation in three years Competitiveness of core businesses Automation and IoT were promoted to improve labor pr Production capacity increased in US and Indone Passing cost increase to the selling price of products was s implemented however, cost increase was too fast to catch u New technologies, new products, and new business New EV-related products were introduced to the Even with the market launch of the cut-off construction, the new business goal was not achieved stagnated market (New products/businesses sa in three years under the 15th MM Plan: 16%) sia uccessfully ip inesses e market truction d due to A Targets and road maps were set Some delays took place in accounting and sales teams, but they are being catched up now Manufacturing team activity is on track Achievement: ICT infrastructures were installed in production sites (Phase Electricity consumption and CO2emission were visualized Strategy 3 Evaluation Strategy 4 Evaluation Identify SDGs as the core of management, promote reduction of CO 2 emission and contribute to a sustainable society 0 Develop human resources to enhance the Group's sales and marketing capabilities globally 0 Penetration of SDGs management to the company Corporate Sustainability Promotion Committee and Environmental Protection Committee were established, thereby discussion was activated and decision was accelerated First integrated report was issued and internal promotional activities were implemented CO2 reduction CO2 emissions were reduced for 22% in 3 years in 15thMedium-term Management Plan compared to the previous same period by improvement activities in each area Skills map was completed and skillset records were used effectively Diversity enhancement Female employee was appointed to overseas sales department.
-Candidate of female management was invited to training course of managerial position • Solar photovoltaic device was installed in two ba Regulations were installed for working at home, or rearing/nursing leave and paternity leave child-
+Strategy 1 Evaluation Strategy 2 Evaluation Stabilizing business by further strengthening core competence, and developing new technologies, products and businesses to the market Promote digitization and improve information sharing throughout the company led by N-DX organization and start full operation in three years Competitiveness of core businesses Automation and IoT were promoted to improve labor pr Production capacity increased in US and Indone Passing cost increase to the selling price of products was selimplemented however, cost increase was too fast to catch u New technologies, new products, and new busis New EV-related products were introduced to the Even with the market launch of the cut-off constimethod, the new business goal was not achieved stagnated market (New products/businesses salin three years under the 15th MM Plan: 16%) sia uccessfully up inesses e market truction d due to Team discussion and examination in accounting, sales, and manufacturing A Targets and road maps were set Some delays took place in accounting and sales teams, but they are being catched up now Manufacturing team activity is on track Achievement: ICT infrastructures were installed in production sites (Phase 1) Electricity consumption and CO2emission were visualized Heat treatment data base was established VR-based safety training system was installed Strategy 3 Evaluation Strategy 4 Evaluation Identify SDGs as the core of management, promote reduction of CO2 emission and contribute to a sustainable society 0 Develop human resources to enhance the Group's sales and marketing capabilities globally Penetration of SDGs management to the con Corporate Sustainability Promotion Committee and Environmental Protection Committee were established thereby discussion was activated and decision was ac First integrated report was issued and internal promotional activities were implemented CO2 reduction CO2 emissions were reduced for 22% in 3 years in 15thMedium-term Management Plan compared to t ed, ccelerated Development of skilled human resources Trainees were dispatched overseas, joint trainings were conducted by global bases to promote personnel exchanges within the Group people from affiliate companies joined QC circle conventions.
+Skills map was completed and skillset records were used effectived Diversity enhancement Female employee was appointed to overseas sales department.
+Candidate of female management was invited to training course of managerial position Implementation of diverse work styles

-Overview of the 15th Medium-term Management Plan The Neturen Group formulated NETUREN VISION 2030: Evolution and Breakthrough, which is our long-term management vision, in FY2021 and drew up the 15th Medium-term Management Plan as its first phase in the work toward achieving that vision.
+Overview of the 15th Medium-term Management Plan which is our long-term management vision, in FY2021 and drew up the 15th Medium-term Management Plan as its first phase in the work toward achieving that vision.
 In a tough and unpredictable business environment, we achieved our net sales target for FY2023, but profits fell short of our plan.
 However, even amidst such a business environment, this was a period in which we have made steady progress in strengthening our earnings base and brought about various changes, such as shifting to management with an awareness of capital costs.